-- Used in any competitive sport. - Used for stunt riding, jumping, aerobatics or similar activity. - Installed with a motor or modified in any other way. - Ridden by more than one person at a time. - Rented or used for commercial purposes. - Used in a manner contrary to the instructions in this Owner's Manual.
-Kent International will not be liable for incidental or consequential loss or damage, due directly or indirectly from use of this product.
+- Used in any competitive sport; - Used for stunt riding, jumping, aerobatics or similar activity; - Installed with a motor or modified in any other way; - Ridden by more than one person at a time; - Rented or used for commercial purposes; - Used in a manner contrary to the instructions in this Manual

 For how long does this Limited Warranty last?
-The frame is warranted for the usable life of the bicycle.
-Kent International will replace the frame at no charge, should it fail in any weld point when the cycle has been used in a normal manner, and determined by our inspection.
-Kent will also replace the bicycle fork if it should fail at any weld point.
-You must receive prior authorization from Kent Customer Service, before returning any product or parts.
-All other components are warranted against defects for six months from the date of purchase when properly assembled and used in a normal manner.
+The frame and fork are warranted for the usable life of the bicycle.
+Kent will replace the frame or fork at no charge, should it fail in any weld point when the bicycle has been used in a normal manner, as determined by our inspection.
+You must receive prior authorization from Kent Customer Service before returning any product or parts.
+All other components are warranted against defects for six months from the date of purchase when properly assembled and used in a normal manner, as determined by Kent.
+NOTE: This bicycle, like any other item has a useful life.
+A lifetime warranty on the frame and fork does not mean, and is not intended to imply, that the bicycle will last forever.
+The length of the useful life of the bicycle will vary depending on the type of bike, riding, storage and the care the bicycle receives.

 What will Kent do?
-We will replace, without charge to you, any frame, fork, or component found to be defective by Kent.
+Kent will replace, without charge to you, any frame, fork, or component found to be defective by Kent with the same or a functionally equivalent part.
 CONSUMER MUST PAY ALL LABOR AND TRANSPORTATION CHARGES CONNECTED WITH THE REPAIR OR WARRANTY WORK.